ssbc/ssb-db/README.md

 ### SecureScuttlebutt#createFeedStream (opts) -> PullSource

 Create a [pull-stream](https://github.com/dominictarr/pull-stream)
-of the data in the database, ordered by timestamps.
+of all the feeds in the database, ordered by timestamps.
 All [pull-level](https://github.com/dominictarr/pull-level) options
 are allowed (start, end, reverse, tail)